top of page

 About Thomas

-I am from Hamilton, Ontario and I am currently a Masters student in the Chemical Engineering Department here at McMaster University in Hamilton.
+I am from Hamilton, Ontario and I am currently a PhD student in the Chemical Engineering Department here at McMaster University in Hamilton.
 I have had the pleasure of working on research projects in the past at McMaster.
-In the De Lannoy Lab group, I helped to analyse antiscalants on RO wastewater systems and investigated carbon nanotube adsorption to ultrafiltration membranes.
-I have also performed research in the Thompson Lab group on the chemical modification of lignocellulose to prepare bioplastics with tunable thermal and mechanical properties.
-Additonally, I worked with Hydromantis ESS. to model air delivery in wastewater treatment aeration systems using Python.
-I joined the Higgins group in the summer of 2021 as an undergraduate researcher investigating next-generation carbon – quinone based supercapacitors for automotive applications.
-Now I am extending my research on quinone applications of ZIB development.
-In the future I would like to continue graduate studies focusing on sustainable energy as I am very passionate about improving the sustainability of energy and material systems.
+This included work on analyzing antiscalants on RO wastewater systems, chemically modifying lignocellulose to prepare bioplastics with tunable properties, and modelling air delivery in wastewater treatment aeration systems using Python.
+I joined the Higgins group in the summer of 2021 as an undergraduate researcher where I investigated next-generation carbon – quinone based supercapacitors for automotive applications.
+In my master's I extended my research on quinone applications to zinc-ion battery development, where I studied stabilizing organic cathodes via grafting quinones to carbon in aqueous zinc-ion batteries for energy storage systems.
+Now in my PhD, continuing in my passion of improving the sustainability of energy and material systems to fight climate change, I am engaged in the exploration of atomically dispersed catalysts for the reduction of NOx air pollution to green ammonia.
 In my free time, I enjoy hiking, gardening, and creative writing.

 MATT GIBSON